Offering outplacement services can take some of the sting out of the layoff process for both parties.

 Your current employees are your best advertising.
 Chances are good they’re friends – or at least “work friends” – with the people being let go.
 Rumors may be flying, and it’s often not enough to control the message internally.
 Employees left standing are likely worried they’ll be next, and you don’t want them to start looking for another job just when you need them to be their most productive.
 Providing outplacement services can show you’ve got your employees’ backs.

-5. Spending now may help save money in the long term
+5. Outplacement services costs may help save money

 Biting the bullet to budget for outplacement now may help prevent litigation by unhappy employees later.
 It may also lower unemployment claims if laid-off employees are able to return to work quicker.